EricMFink/Akademicky/_casebook/chap2.md

 Third, _res judicata_ would not bar a subsequent suit on the breach of contract counterclaim.
 "The preclusive effect of a federal-court judgment is determined by federal common law."
 An action is precluded when:

-> 1.) the prior judgment was final and on the merits, and rendered by a court of competent jurisdiction in accordance with the requirements of due process; 2) the parties are identical, or in privity, in the two actions; and, 3) the claim[ ] in the second matter is based upon the same cause of action involved in the earlier proceeding.
+> 1\) the prior judgment was final and on the merits, and rendered by a court of competent jurisdiction in accordance with the requirements of due process; 2) the parties are identical, or in privity, in the two actions; and, 3) the claim in the second matter is based upon the same cause of action involved in the earlier proceeding.

 Claims "based upon the same cause of action" are those which "arise out of the same transaction or series of transactions, or the same core of operative facts."
 As discussed above, Exeter's counterclaim, which is associated with the sales agreement for a vehicle, derives from a different core set of facts than Ginwright's TCPA claim, which is based on numerous phone calls placed to his cellular phone from December 2014 to July 2015.
 Thus, _res judicata_ would not bar a subsequent breach of contract claim by Exeter.